gregorio1212/tweet-machine/README.md

 The project consists of a text editor which makes use of a LCD screen to show the typed text.
 A Python script opens a serial connection between the FRDM-KL05Z board and the laptop.
 This UART connection makes it possible to send the text typed on the LCD screen to the laptop.
 Through a Python script, this message sent to the laptop is turned into a tweet automatically.
-In the Python script is also possible to set a limit of tweets which makes it a good machine for those having issues with overtweeting.
+In the Python script is also possible to set a limit of tweets, which makes it a good machine for those having issues with overtweeting.